Mold Reduction and Removal

 Natural Disasters and Mold

 Natural disasters can cause extensive damage to buildings and structures due to wet and humid conditions for extended periods of time.
 The Federal Emergency Management Agency offers resources and information regarding mold remediation.
 The information is intended for public facilites, but much of the information can be used in private buildings, as well.
+Without proper water removal, mold will easily grow after the flood waters recede.

 Planning & ZoningPlanning & Zoning